DiamantisPa/brilview/docs/deploy.rst

 Updating client
 ---------------

+For production deployment, the brilview code must be tagged in the git repository.
+And file /openshfit/brilview/Dockerfile should contain the new git tag.

 Temporarily scale down ``brilview-server`` pods from 2 to 1 to free some resources for client building, then scale up client-compiler from 0 to 1, watch logs, when finished, scale client-compiler back to 0 and scale brilview-server back to 2.